French frigate Montcalm: Design and description

+They were completed with a DRBV 51C search radar, a DRBC 32E fire-control radar and a DRBV 26 early-warning radar.
+For anti-submarine warfare, they were equipped with a DUBV 23B hull-mounted sonar and DUBV 43B towed variable depth sonar.
+For electronic defence, the vessels mounted two Syllex chaff launchers.
+The SENIT 4 tactical data system coordinated sensor data.

+Construction and career

 Montcalm was involved in operations off Libya during the 2011 Libyan Civil War.
 The vessel was used to evacuate French and British citizens from the nation after fighting closed the airports.
-From 13 to 26 October 2014, the frigate took part in the large international operational exercise Catamaran 2014 that practiced an amphibious assault.
 Montcalm was decommissioned on 3 July 2017.
 The hull was then stripped and brought to Brégaillon to await final disposal.